liopyu/kotlinscriptplugin/README.md

 - `import` keywords are highlighted as **keywords**.
 - Imported namespaces like `java.util` and `kotlin.random` are highlighted as **types**.
 - The `nextInt` function is highlighted as a **function**.
-- CodeLens will suggest imports if undefined variables match known available classes.
+- CodeLens will suggest imports if undefined variables match known available classes and will add them at the top of the imports list.

 ---